 - Rio Claro canyon: it’s hard to get closer to nature.
 In between Medellin and Bogota is this natural reserve, where you can do some hiking, swimming, ziplining or explore caves.
 Some of the rooms have no windows, just a mosquito net: you wake up with the sounds and views of the jungle

-- there is only so much you can do in five weeks.
+- there is only so much you can do in two months.
 So some more suggestions:

 - Jardin and Jerico: apparently similar to Barichara, but then a couple of hours south of Medellin (an article about Jardin)

 - Laguna Verde: if you go even further south of Popoyan, towards the Ecuadorian border in Rumichaca, you end up in Pasto.
-The Laguna Verde is a mountain lake worth a one-day hike, there are other places in and around Pasto as well
+The Laguna Verde is a mountain lake worth a one-day hike, there are other places in and around Pasto as well, for example the beautiful Laguna Cocha

 - Ciudad Perdida: a five-day hike to the lost city, this is apparently similar to the famous Machhu Picchu trail.
 Located in the north